Emmaling/pdsnd_github/README.md

 Emma final quiz on Git

 ### Description
-Describe what your project is about and what it does
+This project is used to showcase my skill with Git

 ### Files used
 Include the files used